Abdelgo/Docker_Kubernetes/.ipynb_checkpoints/README_docker_commands-checkpoint.md

 another example with a shell start :
 docker exec -it "container ID" sh (to run a shell command page inside the docker container)
 it is also possible the run the container with a start of shell at the same time with the following command:
 docker run -it "container ID" sh

+# running the docker container in the background
+docker run imageId -d

 ## Container Isolation:
 we build 2 Containers from the same Docker Image, thoses 2 containers don't share the same 'file system'